mjj209/cf-for-k8s/docs/deploy.md

 * define a default StorageClass
   * requires [additional config on vSphere](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/storageclass.html), for example

-### (optional) Requirements for Cloud Native Buildpacks Support
+### Requirements for pushing source-based apps to Cloud Foundry

-To be able to push source-based apps to your CF for K8s installation, you will need to enable support for Cloud Native Buildpacks.
+To be able to push source-based apps to your CF for K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.

-_Note: Currently, when enabling support for buildpack-based applications, CF for K8s has only been validated to work with Google Container Registry (GCR).
-Soon, we intend to support any OCI registry that kpack supports._
+> Under the hood, CF for K8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the given registry.
+Currently, CF for K8s has only been tested with Google Container Registry (GCR) and Dockerhub.com.
+Ideally, it should work for any external OCI compliant registry.

 To deploy cf-for-k8s with the Cloud Native Buildpacks feature, you additionally need to:
   1. create a GCP Service Account with `Storage/Storage Admin` role